Publications

 “Even before moving to the U.S., my goal had been to go to New York.
 I’d been to the States before—after winning Do-Re-Mi, I toured.
 Of course, I liked California.
 After the collapse of the USSR, the colors and smells left an impression, it was exciting—but it didn’t capture my heart.
 In my mind, I envisioned New York.
 It’s unlike any other U.S. city—a place full of opportunity for all kinds of people.”

 Unable to stand the monotony of New Jersey, Tatev set out to find her place under the bright sun.
 For a time, she lived with the Najarian family, became a part of their household, and gave private music lessons to their three children.
-She also worked at AGBU as an assistant in the music department and led a dynamic creative life—forming her own band and performing in New York and beyond.
+She also worked at AGBU as the Music Coordinator for the Performing Arts Department at AGBU and led a dynamic, creative life—forming her own band and performing in New York City , all over the U.S. and in Europe.

 “New York is a city of 8 million that can still make you feel alone.
 This is especially true for immigrants—we all suffer from a sense of homelessness.
 It’s not just about lacking a physical home or being far from your homeland—it’s psychological.
 You may have a physical home, but the feeling of not belonging stays with you.”